The Complete Guide to Ashwagandha: Forms, Withanolide Content, and Clinical Evidence

 - The best ashwagandha supplement uses a standardized extract — not raw root powder.
 In 2026, the three premium options are Shoden (91/100 FormulaForge score, 35% withanolide glycosides, 120mg dose), KSM-66 (83/100, 5% withanolides, most clinical trials), and Sensoril (79/100, 10% withanolides, lowest effective dose among traditional extracts).
 Avoid products listing only 'ashwagandha root powder' without withanolide standardization — potency varies 0.5-2% across batches, making consistent dosing unreliable.
 Consult your healthcare provider before starting any new supplement regimen.

-- Are you buying ashwagandha that actually crosses the blood-brain barrier, or just expensive filler?
+- Are you buying ashwagandha that actually moves cortisol, or just expensive filler?

-- Yes — multiple randomized, double-blind, placebo-controlled trials have demonstrated statistically significant cortisol reductions of 21-27% in chronically stressed adults taking standardized ashwagandha extracts (primarily KSM-66 at 300-600mg daily) over 8-12 weeks.
-Effects were most pronounced in participants with elevated baseline stress levels.
+- Research suggests a standardized extract may.
+Multiple randomized, double-blind, placebo-controlled trials in chronically stressed adults taking standardized ashwagandha extracts (primarily KSM-66 at 300-600mg daily) over 8-12 weeks reported a statistically significant reduction in serum cortisol versus placebo, with effects most pronounced in participants who started with elevated stress.
+That is what the research reported, not a promise about your own result — and it applies to standardized extracts, which is the difference between a researched dose and unstandardized root powder of variable potency.
 FormulaForge supplements are not intended to treat any medical condition.
 Consult your healthcare provider before starting any new supplement regimen.

 - Can ashwagandha affect thyroid function?